San Antonio-class amphibious transport dock: Design

 The project embraced a "Design for Ownership" philosophy; a concurrent engineering approach that injects operator, maintainer, and trainer input into the design development process.
 The goal was to ensure that operational realities are considered throughout the total ship design, integration, construction, test and life cycle support of the new ships and their systems.
 This process was intended to improve combat readiness, enhance quality of life, and reduce Total Ownership Costs, and resulted in numerous changes during the project.

 The San Antonio class has significant survivability features and computer technology.
 In addition to Rolling Airframe Missile (RAM) protection from air threats, the class was designed to minimize radar signature.
 Techniques that reduce radar cross-section (RCS) make the ships more difficult to locate and target.
 Enhanced survivability features include improved nuclear blast and fragmentation protection and a shock-hardened structure.
 The fiber-optic shipboard-wide area network (SWAN) connects onboard-integrated systems.
 The network will allow "plug in and fight" configuration, updating and replacing hardware more easily when newer technology becomes available.
 Moreover, the class has extensive communications, command, control, and intelligence systems to support current and projected expeditionary warfare missions of the 21st century.

 The class is fitted with the integrated Ship Self-Defense System (SSDS).
 The system fuses the radars and other sensors and controls the weapons systems for an automated fast reaction capability against air threats.

 The Advanced Enclosed Mast/Sensors (AEM/S) System mast, a 93-foot-high octagonal structure 35 feet in diameter, is constructed of a multi-layer frequency-selective composite material.
 It is designed to permit the ship's own sensor frequencies with very low loss while reflecting other frequencies.
 The tapered octagonal shape of the AEM/S is designed to reduce the radar cross section, and enclosing the antennas provides improved performance and greatly reduces maintenance costs.
+The composite mast was replaced by a conventional mast starting from USS Fort Lauderdale as a transition to the LX(R)-class amphibious warfare ship design.

 The San Antonio-class also incorporates the latest quality of life standards for the embarked Marines and sailors, including sit-up berths, a ship services mall, a learning resource center, and a fitness center.
 Medical facilities include two operating rooms and 124 beds.
 Additionally, they are the first USN ships designed to accommodate sailors and Marines of both sexes as part of the crew and embarked troops.

 By mid-2016, the Navy and Marine Corps were studying installing a vertical launch system (VLS) into San Antonio-class ships so they could field larger offensive missiles.
 The original ship concept included two 8-cell Mk 41 VLS in the bow, which is being reexamined to add Tomahawk cruise missiles to support Marines ashore with little modification to the combat system.